top of page

 How to Tackle Question 5 in BTEC Applied Science Unit 7

-Science is around us Question 5 is often the highest-mark question in the Unit 7 exam — and it’s the one students find most intimidating.
+Science is around us Question 5 is often the highest-mark question in the BTEC Applied Science Unit 7 exam — and it’s the one students find most intimidating.
 That’s because it asks you to do more than just recall facts.
 You are expected to communicate science clearly, use all three articles, and show that you understand the bigger picture.
 The good news?
 Once you understand what the examiner is really looking for, Question 5 becomes very manageable.
-What is Question 5 actually testing ?
-Quest
+What is Question 5 actu

 PM